Teemeam/geocoder/README.md

 ### Geographic names

-To retrieve the coordinates for each geographic location, run the command `npm run names`.
+Run `npm run names` to retrieve the coordinates for each geographic location.
 This will read the _geographic-names.csv_ file and use the National Land Survey's [geographic names](https://www.maanmittauslaitos.fi/kartat-ja-paikkatieto/asiantuntevalle-kayttajalle/tuotekuvaukset/nimisto) as the data source.

 ### Road addresses

-To retrieve the coordinates for each street address, run the command `npm run road-addresses`.
+Run `npm run road-addresses` to retrieve the coordinates for each street address.
 This will read the _interpolated-road-addresses.csv_ file and use the Population Information System's [real estate, building, and spatial information](https://dvv.fi/kiinteisto-rakennus-ja-paikkatiedot) as the data source.

-## Building addresses
+### Building addresses

-To retrieve the coordinates for each building address, run the command `npm run building-addresses`.
+Run `npm run building-addresses` to retrieve the coordinates for each building address.
 This will read the _addresses.csv_ file and use the [Topographic database](https://www.maanmittauslaitos.fi/kartat-ja-paikkatieto/asiantuntevalle-kayttajalle/tuotekuvaukset/maastotietokanta-0) as the data source.

 ## Response format